yreaction/JBDatePicker/README.md

 ///Determines if a month should also show the dates of the previous and next month.
 Defaults to true. var shouldShowMonthOutDates: Bool { return false }

+///Determines if the weekday symbols and the month description should follow available localizations.
+Defaults to false.
+This means that the weekday symbols and the month description will be in the same language as the device language.
+If you want it to conform to the localization of your app, return true here.
+If you return true and your app is not localized, the weekday symbols and the month description will be in the development language. var shouldLocalize: Bool { return true }

 ///Determines the height ratio of the weekDaysView compared to the total height.
 Defaults to 0.1 (10%). var weekDaysViewHeightRatio: CGFloat { return 0.2 }